gil612/Real-Time-ML-System/services/to-feature-store/README.md

 ## To feature store

-This services read messages from a given Kafka topic and pushesthem to a Feature Store.
+This services reads messages from a given Kafka topic and pushes them to a Feature Store.